qmed-asia/Llama3-Finetuning-CPU-GPU/CPU Finetune/README.md

-# Parameter Efficient Fine-tuning on Local CPUs
+##  Parameter Efficient Fine-tuning on Local CPUs

-This repo contains code for the paper {attach link}
+# Setup

+Step 1: In _CPU Finetune/docker/llm/finetune/qlora/cpu/docker/start-qlora-finetuning-on-cpu.sh_, add your Weights and Biases and HuggingFace API Key .

+Step 2: Configure AMX and tcmalloc setup
 There are 3 main configurations for CPU training.
+Make the follwing adjustments in the shell file in _CPU Finetune/docker/llm/finetune/qlora/cpu/docker/start-qlora-finetuning-on-cpu.sh_

 1. ipex-llm + tcmalloc + AMX